Updated September 25, 2020

 - is actively looking for work (must keep a record of job search activities).

-Generally, workers can expect to receive 55% of their average insurable weekly earnings, up to a maximum of $573, but the exact amount and duration of benefits will depend on the workers’ insurable earnings.
+Generally, workers can expect to receive a minimum benefit of $500 per week, but the exact amount and duration of benefits will depend on the workers’ insurable earnings and expected date of recovery.

 EI compassionate care and caregiving benefits